-Component Management objectives Resource / Asset Performance Indicators Reference Levels Control Rules Target species sch Sea mullet relative to the unfished level Target: >BMSY Continue management aimed at achieving ecological, economic and social objectives. level where the main factor affecting recruitment is the environment.
-Threshold: BMSY If the threshold level is breached, a review will be completed within three months to develop an appropriate management response.
-Management action (applicable to all relevant fisheries/sectors) will be taken to reduce catches by up to 50% of the current harvest level to return stock to the target level.
-Limit: 0.5 B MSY If the limit level is breached, management action (applicable to all relevant fisheries/sectors) will be taken as soon as practicable to reduce catches by at least 50% of the current harvest level.
-A review will be completed within three months to determine what additional management actions (up to 100% catch reduction ) are required to rebuild the stock to the target level within two generation times (i.e. informing the recovery strategy for the stock).
+Component Management objectives Resource / Asset Performance Indicators Reference Levels Control Rules Target species To maintain spawning stock biomass of each target species at a Primary target species: • Sea mullet Periodic (at least every five years) estimates of biomass relative to the unfished level (B/B_0) Target: > B {MSY} Continue management aimed at achieving ecological, economic and social objectives. level where the main factor affecting recruitment is the environment.
+Threshold: B {MSY} If the threshold level is breached, a review will be completed within three months to develop an appropriate management response.
+Management action (applicable to all relevant fisheries/sectors) will be taken to reduce catches by up to 50% 3 of the current harvest level to return stock to the target level.
+Limit: 0.5 B {MSY} If the limit level is breached, management action (applicable to all relevant fisheries/sectors) will be taken as soon as practicable to reduce catches by at least 50% of the current harvest level.
+A review will be completed within three months to determine what additional management actions (up to 100% catch reduction 4) are required to rebuild the stock to the target level within two generation times (i.e. informing the recovery strategy for the stock).